mweber95/neuron3d/README.md

 ![workflow](documentation/full_workflow.png)

-The major goal of this thesis was to combine machine learning and deterministic algorithms for a dense reconstruction of three dimensional objects such as neurons from a series of EM images.
+The major goal of this work was to combine machine learning and deterministic algorithms for a dense reconstruction of three dimensional objects such as neurons from a series of EM images.
 In particular, my workflow combined established 2D CNNs suited for image prediction with the classic connected components algorithm.
 Cytoplasm images